notvictorl/notvictorl.github.io/content/index.md

 # working on

 [[fpga/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

+[[c to verilog|C to Verilog]]: Similar to High-Level Synthesis and Hardcaml, trying to understand the development

 [[music quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing